 Entry and suitability

-We assess each application on its own merits, looking at education, prior qualifications, relevant life experience, employment history and your future goals as a practitioner.
+We assess each application on its own merits, looking at education, prior qualifications, relevant life experience, employment history, and your future goals as a practitioner.
 There is no rigid academic prerequisite.
-If shortlisted, you will be invited to a personal interview with Course Director Nichola Doyle to discuss suitability.
+If shortlisted, you will be invited to a personal interview with Course Director Nichola Doyle.
+Not sure if you are ready to apply?
+Try our free introductory course to get a sense of the subject and how it feels to study with us.

 We do not set an upper age limit.
 Many of our students come to counselling as a second career, drawing on rich life and professional experience.
 Applicants should be 19 or over at the point of starting the course.

 Lived experience can be a real strength in counselling work.
 We ask about medical and psychological background as part of the eligibility enquiry so we can have a supportive conversation about readiness, not to screen people out.
-The course is intensive and personally challenging, and we want to make sure you feel resourced enough to engage with it safely.
 Decisions are made in conversation with you, with your wellbeing at the centre.
+If you are unsure whether counselling training is right for you at this point, you are welcome to complete our free introductory course to get a feel for the work before applying.

 Yes.
 Counselling is a profession of trust and you will work with vulnerable people during placement.
 We ask all applicants to disclose criminal convictions on the eligibility enquiry.
 A previous conviction is not an automatic bar to training, but undisclosed convictions discovered later may be.